JayBizzle/Shortcodes/README.md

 </video>
 ```

-Firstly, we need to create a class that is going to handle the parsed Shortcode and it's attributes.
+Firstly, we need to create a class that is going to handle the parsed Shortcode and its attributes.
 We create a new class as follows...
 ```php
 <?php